Alexis Rossell: Career

 On August 15, 1980, he played in Poliedro de Caracas along Tiger's Baku, a band where Frank Quintero played at the time.
 Later he released El cordonazo (1980) and won the Escenario Juvenil award as group of the year (he played during the ceremony on October 24 at the Caracas Hilton).

 In December 1980, he played with Vytas Brenner and his Ofrenda.
 This concert was to honor Grupo Madera, which had lost some members in an accident on August 15, 1980, at the Orinoco River.
 The bill also included Gerry Weil and his band, the remaining Grupo Madera, Paulette Dozzier and Maricruz Quintero.
 The following year he received the award Flor Siempreviva from the Arte de Venezuela organization for his musical work.

 During the 1980s Rosell played all over Venezuela and participated in the Gira de las siete estrellas (marzo 1981), a concert where he played along other popular Venezuelan bands like Resistencia, Témpano, La Misma Gente, Mango, El Trabuco Venezolano and Esperanto.
-Throuout the decade he also released a series of influential Venezuelan music fusion records such as Es navidad (1980), Torbellino (1981), Sangre negra (1982), Al rescate (1983), Zapatico de navidad (1984) and Desde el infinito (1988).
+Throughout the decade he also released a series of influential Venezuelan music fusion records such as Es navidad (1980), Torbellino (1981), Sangre negra (1982), Al rescate (1983), Zapatico de navidad (1984) and Desde el infinito (1988).

 In 1988 he played in Miami and returned to the city in 1992 to play the James Knight Center.
 That same year he played at the Teatro Teresa Carreño in Caracas.
 In 1996 the Baruta Municipality gave him an award for his "extensive work educating new generations of musicians".

 In 2015 he played at Un Homenaje Para Vytas (A tribute to Vytas) en el Teatro Teresa Carreño.
 This concert was to honor Vytas Brenner and he played along Huáscar Barradas, Alfredo Naranjo, Gerry Weil, Jorge Spiteri, Guillermo Carrasco, Biella Da Costa, Gaélica and Sergio Pérez, among others.

+Personal life

+He is brother of the late Venezuelan theater director Levy Rossell.